 - Possible abuse of substances like alcohol, cigarettes, or drugs

 Note that the behavioral changes that happen can vary from person to person.
 That can make it difficult to determine if these are due to stress or something else.
 Such behavioral changes can also be very disruptive, hampering your ability to socialize.

 Finding The Source Of Stress In Seniors

-The first course of action when helping seniors cope with stress is finding the cause of that stress.
-This can be a challenge because people react differently to stress.
+The first course of action when helping seniors with stress management is finding the cause of that stress.
+This can be a challenge because people react differently to sit.
 What might seem like a significant stressor to one person might not necessarily be the case for another.
 Nevertheless, there are some common ones that older people might encounter.

 Entering your senior years ushers in a wide variety of changes.
 There are physical changes that limit your ability to do activities.
 You also go through major lifestyle changes, such as retirement or living alone.

 These changes can come either abruptly or gradually.
 Nevertheless, people might struggle thinking about how to handle them.
 Thus, take a moment to breathe and assess each change one at a time.